mivalgan/killercoda-testing/devops_tutorial/step3/text.md

 EOF
 ```

-And now let's manually run Jenkins to avoid getting the configuration overwritten when restarting the service:
-`java -jar /usr/share/java/jenkins.war --httpPort=8080 &`{{exec}}

-This command will start Jenkins in the background and you should see the logs in the terminal.
-Wait until you see the line that says "Jenkins is fully up and running".

 Now we need to disable the CSRF protection to be able to use the CLI without issues.
 To do this, we can run the following commands:
 ```bash
 sudo tee /var/lib/jenkins/init.groovy.d/disable_crumbs.groovy > /dev/null <<'EOF'